 Prostate cancer is the most commonly diagnosed cancer with 1 in 6 men (1) diagnosed.
-It is a condition characterised by the uncontrolled rate of cell growth within the pancreas, that then has the potential to metastasis (spread) to other parts of the body.
+It is a condition characterised by the uncontrolled rate of cell growth within the prostate, that then has the potential to metastasis (spread) to other parts of the body.
 The prostate is gland is situated within the pelvis and underneath the bladder.
 It is responsible for producing the fluid needed for ejaculation.
 Other conditions that involve the pancreas include prostatis (inflammation of the prostate) and benign prostate hypertrophy (non-cancerous enlargement of the prostate).
 Throughout this article I discuss the diagnostic process, why exercise is an important adjunct treatment, and what considerations need to be made when designing an exercise program.

 As an Exercise Physiologist, the diagnostic process of prostate cancer is generally something we are not involved in.
 With each prostate cancer patient presenting with different stages and aggression levels, being aware of the diagnostic process, and the scores that accompany the various tests, will provide health professionals with a greater understanding of the current state of the patient’s prostate cancer.
 Below are the 3 tests that patients will go through during their diagnosis.

 - PSA (Prostate Specific Antigen): Enzyme found in the blood that is produced by the prostate in which production increases when pancreas cells become cancerous.

 - DRE (Digital Rectal Exam): Palpation of the prostate to feel for abnormalities (hardness of the prostate/lumps).